Jagadguru Shri Kripalu Ji Maharaj - A Short Biography

 Parishat, which he did the following year.

-At the age of 34, Shri Maharaj Ji gave a series of lectures over ten days to the
+At the age of thirty-four, Shri Maharaj Ji delivered a series of lectures to the

 500 scholars of Kashi Vidvat Parishat.
 Shri Maharaj Ji spoke in classical Sanskrit,